TwP/dnsimple/README.md

 dns.providers.dnsimple
 ```

+## DNSimple API access tokens

+An `account_id` must be provided when using this module with a DNSimple user token.
+When using an account token, the account ID will be returned as part of the initial client OAuth authorization.
+It is recommended to use a scoped account token.

+See the article on [account tokens vs user tokens](https://support.dnsimple.com/articles/api-access-token/#account-tokens-vs-user-tokens) for more information.

 ## Config examples

 To use this module for the ACME DNS challenge, [configure the ACME issuer in your Caddy JSON](https://caddyserver.com/docs/json/apps/tls/automation/policies/issuer/acme/) like so: